Blobby-Boi/uBlobeBM/README.md

 Once you enter the name, you should see the bookmarklet show up.
 It consists of 4 buttons: The blue button is to run the bookmarklet, the remove button is to delete the bookmarklet, and the other 2 buttons are to rename the bookmarklet and edit the bookmarklet.
 Hovering over the blue button for a few seconds reveals the bookmarklet code.

-You can add as many bookmarklets as you need onto BlobeBM.
+You can add as many bookmarklets as you need onto uBlobeBM.
 The bookmarklets will save even if you close the window or shut down your device.

 I hope this helps! :)